White Chicks: Plot

-Marcus and Kevin successfully capture Warren while Gomez and Harper apprehend Heath and Russ.
-Afterward, their true identities are revealed to all, and Latrell is dismayed that Marcus is not actually white but he does not seem to care that Marcus is actually a man.
-While Warren, Heath and Russ are arrested, Gordon reinstates the Copeland brothers, Gomez, and Harper.
-Marcus clears things with Gina, Kevin and Denise begin a relationship, and Latrell wins over the real Brittany and Tiffany.
-Tori, Lisa, and Karen admit they liked Brittany and Tiffany a lot more when Marcus and Kevin were them.
-The five agree to remain friends and go shopping on the next day together.
+Marcus and Kevin capture Warren, while Gomez and Harper apprehend Heath and Russ.
+Afterward, their true identities are revealed.
+Latrell is dismayed that Marcus is not white, seemingly not bothered that he is a man.
+Warren, Heath, and Russ are arrested, while Gordon reinstates the brothers, Gomez, and Harper.
+Marcus reconciles with Gina, Kevin and Denise begin a relationship, and Latrell wins over the real Brittany and Tiffany.
+Tori, Lisa, and Karen admit they liked Brittany and Tiffany a lot more when Marcus and Kevin were them, and the five agree to remain friends and go shopping together.